golingon/lingon/docs/comparison.md

 We haven't seen it work properly beyond simple string replacement or some naming conventions.

-Front-end developers know that all too well and keep on finding new abstractions all the time with every possible ways to generate HTML & CSS.
+Front-end developers know that all too well and keep on finding new abstractions all the time with every possible way to generate HTML & CSS.

 Finally, it is only for kubernetes and requires context switching with other tools, it does not solve the cloud resource management part.